matron2017/Deep-Speaking-Avatar/README.md

 Although other version combinations might work, it is strongly recommended to use the listed versions.
 This project was developed and tested using the NVIDIA GTX Titan V 12 GB GPU.
 By default, due to the limited computational capability of the GTX Titan V GPU, this project employs TensorFlow with CPU support for wake-word detection.

 ## Getting Started
-Clone the repository and navigate to the project directory.
+Clone the repository and navigate to the project directory:
 ```bash
 git clone git@github.com:matron2017/Deep-Speaking-Avatar.git
 cd Deep-Speaking-Avatar
 ```
-Create a new conda environment from the conda file and install the pip dependencies.
+Create a new conda environment from the conda file and install the pip dependencies:
 ```bash
 conda env create --file environment.yaml
 conda activate avatar_env